PhoenixWeaver/BTPW_thephoenixflix/README.md

 	resultChan := make(chan StockResult, 1)

 	go func() {
-		// ... fetch logic ...
 		resultChan <- result
 	}()

-	// `select` will block until one of its cases is ready. select {
+	select {
 	case result := <-resultChan:
-		// Case 1: We received a result from our fetch operation. return Stock{...}, nil
+		return Stock{...}, nil
 	case <-time.After(timeout):
-		// Case 2: The timeout duration passed before we got a result. return Stock{}, fmt.Errorf("timeout after %v", timeout)
+		return Stock{}, fmt.Errorf("timeout after %v", timeout)
 	}
 }